jenkinsci/templating-engine-plugin/docs/concepts/library-development/library-configuration-file.md

 For library parameter validations that more complex than what can be accomplished through the library configuration functionality, library developers can alternatively create a step annotated with the [`@Validate` Lifecycle Hook](lifecycle-hooks.md).

-Methods within steps annotated with `@Validate` will execute prior to the pipeline template.
+Methods within steps annotated with `@Validate` will execute before the pipeline template.

 For example, if a library wanted to validate a more complex use case such as ensuring a library parameter named `threshold` was greater than or equal to zero but less than or equal to 100 the following could be implemetned: